cgalab/roofer/README.md

 |  -obj3d   |             write output in wavefront obj format (3D coordinates) |
 |  &lt;filename&gt; |           input type is wavefront obj format |

+# Submodules

+For logging purpose we use the following submodule: https://github.com/easylogging/easyloggingpp

 # License
 roofer is written in C++ and uses CGAL.
 It computes straight skeleton roofs as well as minimum- and maximum-volume roofs over a simple polygon.